Governor Tim Walz announced a #DialBackMN plan that will be in effect from 11:59 p.m. Friday, November 20 to Friday, December 18.

 More detailed information on cases in the State can be viewed on the State of Minnesota COVID-19 dashboard.

 Think you should get tested for COVID-19?
 Visit the Carver County’s testing website to learn more about when to get tested, where you can get tested, and what the types and costs of the tests are.

-- To support those in need, the City is accepting donations of homemade cloth face coverings or cloth face covering supplies, like cotton fabric or elastic.
-Donations can be dropped off inside the door to the Chaska Police Department at Chaska City Hall (1 City Hall Plaza).
+- To support those in need, the City is accepting donations of new or lightly used winter clothing, like jackets, hats, and mittens.
+Donations can be dropped off at the Chaska Curling Center or Chaska Community Center until Monday, November 23.

 - The City has launched an initiative called #ChaskaCares.
 Watch the #ChaskaCares Launch video.

 The City of Chaska remains committed to maintaining city services related to: